elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-practice-tests-contribute-to-better-exam-preparation.md

 url: /learn/education-studies/questions/how-can-practice-tests-contribute-to-better-exam-preparation
 score: -1.0
 related_article1:
-    id: 164096
+    id: 164107
-    title: How does identifying bias contribute to critical thinking?
+    title: >-
+        What are the key components of effective verbal communication in public speaking?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-identifying-bias-contribute-to-critical-thinking
+    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-verbal-communication-in-public-speaking
 related_article2:
-    id: 164096
+    id: 164087
-    title: How does identifying bias contribute to critical thinking?
+    title: >-
+        What are the key components of an effective to-do list for time management?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-identifying-bias-contribute-to-critical-thinking
+    url: /learn/education-studies/questions/what-are-the-key-components-of-an-effective-todo-list-for-time-management
 related_article3:
-    id: 164109
+    id: 164114
-    title: Why is lifelong learning important in today's rapidly changing world?
+    title: >-
+        What are some techniques for effective journaling in reflective writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-lifelong-learning-important-in-todays-rapidly-changing-world
+    url: /learn/education-studies/questions/what-are-some-techniques-for-effective-journaling-in-reflective-writing
 related_article4:
-    id: 164112
+    id: 164103
-    title: What are the stages of degree progression, and what are the research requirements for each?
+    title: >-
+        What are some effective techniques for managing time during exams?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-stages-of-degree-progression-and-what-are-the-research-requirements-for-each
+    url: /learn/education-studies/questions/what-are-some-effective-techniques-for-managing-time-during-exams
 related_article5:
-    id: 164092
+    id: 164091
-    title: How can reflective writing enhance personal and academic growth?
+    title: >-
+        What are the essential elements of a well-structured academic essay?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-reflective-writing-enhance-personal-and-academic-growth
+    url: /learn/education-studies/questions/what-are-the-essential-elements-of-a-wellstructured-academic-essay
 ---

 &nbsp;